-6.4 An evaluation of the administrative organization and legal authority to implement the Plan will be discussed.
+6.4 An evaluation of the administrative organization and legal authority to implement

 DELCORA's charter authorizes the acquisition, construction, improvement, maintenance, operation, owning, and leasing of the sewer systems and sewer treatment facilities within the DELCORA Eastern and Western Service Areas.
 DELCORA is directed by a nine member Board of Directors appointed by the Delaware County Council.
 No incorporation of authorities or agencies will be required to ensure the implementation of the selected alternative.